JianxiangHuang/study-assistant/README.md

 🔗 https://study-assistant-qem3.onrender.com

+I'm using the free deployment plan, which gets paused during periods of inactivity.
+It may take up to one minute to reactivate.

 Google authentication is blocked for public access on the deployed site.
 Use this link to access as a mock user:
 🔗 https://study-assistant-qem3.onrender.com/api/auth/mock-login?token=IAMAMOCKUSER

 Health check endpoint: